kipac-xoc/mkacispback/README.md

 ### Notes:
 - By default, mkacispback newly creates an rmf file corresponding to the input source region and this takes some time.
-To prevent this, provide a prepared rmf file by "genrmf=no" and "rmffile=INFILE".
+To prevent this, provide a prepared rmf file by "genrmf=no" and "rmffile=FILENAME".
-- Output model name must not include numbers, upper case letters, and must not begin with the words which are already registerd as an XSPEC model (e.g., "name=src" leads to an error because "src" is recognized as the "srcut" model).
+- Output model name must not include numbers, upper case letters, and must not begin with the words already registerd as an XSPEC model (e.g., "name=src" leads to an error because "src" is recognized as the "srcut" model).
-- Depending on observation date, mkacispback may predict lower background coninuum in ~ 2-6 keV especially for the S1 and S3 CCDs.
+- Depending on the observation date, mkacispback may predict lower background coninua in ~ 2-6 keV especially for the S1 and S3 CCDs.
 In such cases, you may have to add a power-law model.
 Please refer to figures which compare mkacispback output models to ACIS-stowed observations for each CCD.
-To get date from OBSID, refer to the paper below or search on the [Chandra data archive](https://cda.harvard.edu/chaser/mainEntry.do).
+To get date from OBSID, refer to the paper below (under revision) or search on the [Chandra data archive](https://cda.harvard.edu/chaser/mainEntry.do).
 	- VFAINT mode
 ![I0, vfaint mode](figures/vfaint_ccd0_tiled-crop.pdf)
 ![I2, vfaint mode](figures/vfaint_ccd2_tiled-crop.pdf)